For most types of direct-to-consumer genetic testing, the process involves:

 - 4. Receiving results

-In most cases, you will be able to access your results on a secure website.
+In most cases, you will be able to access your results on a secure website or app.
+(You will likely need to create an account on the testing company website to access results.)
 Other test companies share results in the mail or over the phone.
 The results usually include interpretation of what specific genetic variations may mean for your health or ancestry.
-In some cases, a genetic counselor or other healthcare provider is available to explain the results and answer questions.
+At some companies, you can request additional explanation from a genetic counselor or other healthcare provider.
+This additional service may or may not involve an extra cost.
+Some testing companies may update your results over time based on new scientific information, such as a new genetic variant associated with a trait on their test.

 The test kit will include step-by-step instructions, so be sure you understand them before you begin.
 If you have questions, contact the company before collecting your sample.